I am obliged to report that which is reported, but not to believe it.

 It is, however, true that numerous videos on YouTube do show small dogs mating with rabbits, which at least demonstrates that the requisite mating occurs with some frequency.
-The reported inviability of the hybrid is also consistent with a distant cross, since the hybrids from such crosses do seem to be more frequently inviable than those from close crosses.
+The reported inviability of the hybrid is, however, consistent with a distant cross, since the hybrids from such crosses do seem to be more frequently inviable than those from close crosses.

 Among domestic animals rabbits and dogs are both among the most promiscuous in their choice of mate.
 Indeed, both will attempt to mate even with various types of birds, as documented in YouTube videos, for example, the one at right.
 So it is not surprising, in itself, that the two would choose to mate.

-The following news item is the only report of such a hybrid that search has thus far revealed.
-It appeared on page 5 of The Burrowa News, a newspaper published in Boorowa, New South Wales, Australia (Original Source):
+The following news item is the only report of such a hybrid that extensive search has thus far revealed.
+It appeared on page 5 of The Burrowa News, a newspaper published in Boorowa, New South Wales, Australia (access source):

 An affection between a half-bred fox terrier and a thorough bred female Angora rabbit led to the birth of a peculiar little creature, half dog and half rabbit, according to the owner of the animals, Mr. Victor Morehead, well-known business man of Minnamurra Avenue, Earlwood.

 The freak died, however, a few hours afterwards and Mr. Morehead has preserved it.